The 'roaring game' adds to Sochi buzz as curlers hit ice

 The Swedish skip was not particularly pleased with his rink's opening effort, a 7-5 win over Switzerland but kept his temper in check.

-Action heated up quickly on Monday as the gold medal favorites Canada got off to an uneven start against Germany's John Jahr scoring two in the final end to cement an 11-8 victory.
+Action heated up quickly on Monday as the gold medal favourites Canada got off to an uneven start against Germany's John Jahr scoring two in the final end to cement an 11-8 victory.

 "I wouldn't call it nailbiting, I would call it a learning experience," said Jacobs.
 "A win is a win, we'll take it.